-- 8.510.14.A.
-Clients may be involuntarily terminated immediately from CDASS for the following reasons: - A Client no longer meets program criteria due to deterioration in physical or cognitive health AND the Client refuses to designate an AR to direct services. - 2.
-The Client/AR demonstrates a consistent pattern of overspending their monthly Allocation leading to the premature depletion of funds AND the Case Manager has determined that attempts using the service utilization protocol to assist the Client/AR to resolve the overspending have failed. - 3.
-The Client/AR exhibits Inappropriate Behavior as defined at 8.510.1 toward Attendants, Case Managers, the Training and Operations Vendor or the FMS vendor, and the Department has determined that the Training and Operations Vendor has made attempts to assist the Client/AR to resolve the Inappropriate Behavior or assign a new AR, and those attempts have failed.
+- 8.510.13.A.
+Clients may be involuntarily terminated immediately from CDASS for the following reasons: - 1.
+A client no longer meets program criteria due to deterioration in physical or cognitive health AND the client refuses to designate an AR to direct services. - 2.
+The client/AR demonstrates a consistent pattern of overspending their monthly Allocation leading to the premature depletion of funds AND the Case Manager has determined that attempts using the service utilization protocol to assist the client/AR to resolve the overspending have failed. - 3.
+The client/AR exhibits Inappropriate Behavior as defined at 8.510.1 toward Attendants, Case Managers, the Training and Operations Vendor or the FMS vendor, and the Department has determined that the Training and Operations Vendor has made attempts to assist the client/AR to resolve the Inappropriate Behavior or assign a new AR, and those attempts have failed. - 4.
+Client/AR authorized the Attendant to perform services for a person other than the client, authorized services not available in CDASS, or allowed services to be performed while the client is in a hospital, nursing facility, a long term care facility or while incarcerated and the Department has determined the Training and Operations Vendor has made adequate attempts to assist the

-- 4. Client/AR authorized the Attendant to perform services for a person other than the Client, authorized services not available in CDASS, or allowed services to be performed while the Client is in a hospital, nursing facility, a long-term care facility or while incarcerated and the Department has determined the Training and Operations Vendor has made adequate attempts to assist the Client/AR in managing appropriate services through retraining. - 5.
+- client/AR in managing appropriate services through retraining. - 5.
 Intentional submission of fraudulent CDASS documents or information to Case Managers, the Training and Operations Vendor, the Department, or the FMS vendor. - 6.
 Instances of proven fraud, abuse, and/or theft in connection with the Colorado Medical Assistance program. - 7.
-Client/AR fails to complete retraining, appoint an AR, or remediate CDASS management per 8.510.13.A. - 8.
-Client/AR demonstrates a consistent pattern of non-compliance with EVV requirements determined by the EVV CDASS protocol. - a.
-Members experiencing FMS EVV systems issues must notify the FMS Vendor and/or Department of the issue within 5 business days.
-In the event of a confirmed FMS EVV system outage or failure impacting EVV submissions, the Department will not impose strikes or pursue termination, as appropriate, as outlined in the EVV Compliance protocol.
+Client/AR fails to complete retraining, appoint an AR, or remediate CDASS management per 8.510.13.A.

-8.510.15 ENDING THE CDASS DELIVERY OPTION
+8.510.14 ENDING THE CDASS DELIVERY OPTION